freeseek/mocha/README.md

 Preparation steps
 ```
-mkdir -p $HOME/bin $HOME/res && cd /tmp
+mkdir -p $HOME/bin $HOME/GRCh3[78] && cd /tmp
 ```

 We recommend compiling the source code but, wherever this is not possible, Linux x86_64 pre-compiled binaries are available for download <a href="http://software.broadinstitute.org/software/mocha">here</a>.
-However, notice that you will require a copy of BCFtools 1.10 or newer (available with Ubuntu 20.04)
+However, notice that you will require BCFtools version 1.11 or newer

 Download latest version of <a href="https://github.com/samtools/htslib">HTSlib</a> and <a href="https://github.com/samtools/bcftools">BCFtools</a> (if not downloaded already)
 ```